Debt and your home: Can an unsecured creditor take my house?

 Debt-to-income ratio

 When you apply for a mortgage, one of the first things lenders will look at is your debt-to-income ratio.
-This is just another name for the percentage of gross monthly income you put towards your debts each month.
-For example, if your gross monthly income is £1,250 and you pay £250 towards your debt each month, your debt-to-income ratio will be 20% (250/1,250 x 100).
+This is just another name for the percentage of your gross monthly income that you spend on debt repayment each month.

 Expenses

 Another factor that will be considered when you apply for a mortgage is how you handle both day-to-day and larger expenses.
-Some lenders will be more likely to consider your mortgage application if you can prove you've cut back on other, non-essential expenses.
-This can be done by keeping copies of bank statements or receipts.

 Credit rating

-Generally, the better your credit rating, the better your chances of qualifying for a mortgage.
-Being in debt will naturally decrease your credit score - regardless of the type of debt - but it will gradually improve over time if you make regular payments towards what you owe.
+Being in debt will naturally decrease your credit score - regardless of the type of debt you have - but it will gradually improve over time if you make regular payments towards what you owe.

 There is a solution for you